 I teach my patients to build a Dr. Bailey Complete Skin Care Routine™ made of compatible products aimed at healing rosacea and supporting remission.
 This always yields the best results, especially in a temperamental skin problem such as rosacea.

 Complete Skin Care involves the 4 essential steps of: CLEANSE, CORRECT, HYDRATE, PROTECT.
 With rosacea the hydrate is important because barrier integrity is weak in rosacea-prone skin.
 Skin won't heal if it is not properly hydrated.
 Protect is important because UV exposure can trigger rosacea flares.
-Here is what a rosacea skin care routine often looks like in my practice:
+I created my Rosacea Therapy Kit to take the guess work out of building a healing skin care routine for those suffering from rosacea.

 CLEANSE skin twice daily.
 Perhaps mites can be washed off if they are outside of the pores.
-If possible, use a Clarisonic Sonic Brush system to pulse cleanser into the pores to help them get out.
+If possible, use a Clarisonic Sonic Brush system or other sonic skin cleansing system like the Foreo to pulse cleanser into the pores to help the mites dislodged and out.

-At least once daily use Calming Zinc Soap fortified with a full 2% pyrithione zinc to help balance a skin yeast germ called Pityrosporum that also grows abundantly on rosacea-prone complexions.
+At least once daily use a 2% pyrithione zinc fortified soap to help balance a skin yeast germ called Pityrosporum that also grows abundantly on rosacea-prone complexions.
 If necessary, I may choose a cleanser with sulfa drugs in it for non-allergic patients.

 If skin is dry or irritated, a pH balanced soapless cleanser such as Extremely Gentle Foaming Cleanser may be soothing.
 Always rinse skin really well after cleansing because retained cleanser will irritate skin and continue to pull skin lipids out of skin layers.
 Many of my patients alternate Calming Zinc with Extremely Gentle Cleanser.